-Like the IRS, Illinois allows you to check the status of your refund on its website.
+Like the IRS, Illinois allows you to check the status of your state tax refund on its website.
 You need to enter your Social Security Number plus your first and last name to see your refund status.

-The website for the Illinois Department of Revenue is where you can find your Illinois tax refund status.
+The website for the Illinois Department of Revenue is where you can find your Illinois state refund status.
 The system updates each business day.
 Although the system won’t provide an exact date you will receive your refund, it will provide a date range.

 Was your refund less than you expected?

 Your refund may be less than you expected because you made an error on your tax return.
 The Department of Revenue will notify you of the changes made to your return.
 Review the information provided on e-file status to ensure you agree with the changes made.

 Part of your refund may have been offset to pay a liability you had with the IRS, Illinois Department of Revenue, or any other state, federal or local governmental agency.
 That may include a school district, public institution of higher education, or circuit court clerk.

 If you are a nonresident of Illinois but earned income in Illinois, you need to file Schedule NR of Form IL-1040.
 You must file the Schedule NR under state refund taxes, if you were a part-time resident of Illinois.